RoseRahimi/RoseRahimi/README.md

 I am Fatima Rahimi, I go by Rose.
 I am junior computer Sscience student at Bard college.
 My passion for computer science isn’t limited to just one area.
 I enjoy exploring a wide range of topics, from statistical simulations and network security to penetration testing and hardware systems.
 Whether I’m building a simulation from scratch, analyzing system vulnerabilities, or understanding how components interact at the hardware level, I’m drawn to the challenge of solving complex, real-world problems through code and experimentation.

-- 🔭 currently working on java-based projects
+- 🔭 Currently working on java-based projects
-- 🌱 currently learning Algorithms, Assembly, and red teaming techniques.
+- 🌱 Currently learning Algorithms, Assembly, and red teaming techniques.
 - 💬 Ask me about data analysis, scripting, or how I learned Prolog for research
 - 📫 How to reach me: fatimarahimi502@gmail.com
 - 😄 Pronouns: she/her